ronanociosoig/TuistHavana/README.md

 - SnapKit
 - ViewAnimator

 Currently there are only 2 ways of loading dependences: Swift Packages and Carthage.
 CocoaPods are not currently supported although this should be possible in a few months.
+Open tickets related to CocoaPods [here](https://github.com/tuist/tuist/issues/3003) and [here](https://github.com/tuist/tuist/issues/3004)

 ### Swift Packages